siegeon/magic.lambda.crypto/README.md

 Hence, only when *both* of the above lists are done, you have a final encryption package to send to some recipient.

-Hence, the other party can retrieve the encryption key used for encrypting the package, using for instance the **[crypto.get-key]** slot on the package.
+The other party can retrieve the encryption key used for encrypting the package, using for instance the **[crypto.get-key]** slot on the package.
 Then the receiver can use his private RSA key to decrypt the AES key, and use the decrypted AES key to decrypt the rest of the package - Which will result in getting the package's plain text content, plus the signature, in addition to the fingerprint of the RSA key used to sign